Rukenshia/terminal.scale/README.md

 ### Calibration

 On first startup, you will be automatically put into calibration mode.
 Attach a Serial listener to the USB port and follow the instructions.
 Please note that the calibration weight needs to be input as _milligrams_ instead of grams.
 Once calibrated, you will no longer need any connection to the ESP32.

+#### Re-calibration

+If you need to re-calibrate the scale, connect an USB cable to the ESP32.
+Make sure `SERIAL_LISTEN` is enabled in [`include/debug.h`](include/debug.h) and connect to the controller with a serial monitor.
+Once the scale has restarted, send `calibrate` to the scale via the serial monitor.
+The scale will then enter calibration mode and you can follow the instructions on the screen.